Iowa Dance Instructors

 Teagan began dancing at the age of five with the Robert Thomas Dancenter because her grandmother saw her dancing around the house and knew she needed to be trained as a dancer.
 For additional dance opportunities, she began dancing with the Dancenter Dancers dance company soon after starting classes at the studio.
 Participating on the team provided her with training with Maureen McGrath and other teachers, as well as additional performance opportunities.

-As a performer, Teagan has performed in the CY Stephens annual production of the Nutcracker with parts ranging from Clara's friend, Clara, Chinese, Snow, Arabian, and Flute, as well as soloist parts including Fairy Godmother and Dew Drop Fairy.
+As a performer, Teagan has performed in the Iowa State Center annual production of the "Nutcracker" with parts ranging from Clara's friend, Clara, Chinese, Snow, Arabian, and Flute, as well as soloist parts including Fairy Godmother and Dew Drop Fairy.
 She also performs in the Iowa Youth Ballet yearly production.
 She has also performed in a production of Kidz Rock in Branson, MO.
-She is currently working towards a career in dance as well as studies in Environmental Science at Iowa State University.
+Teagan graduated from Iowa State University with a degree in Environmental Science and is employed as an education specialist at Blank Park Zoo in Des Moines.

 MA in Interdisciplinary Studies of Dance, Music, and History & BFA in Dance